 Article VII

-Finally, the Sublime Porte, presenting the Imperial Court of Russia the right to enjoy such absolute freedom of trade and navigation on the Black Sea, solemnly announces that for its part, it will never oppose with the slightest obstacle.
-The Sublime Port especially promises to never stop or prohibit the vessels with cargo or ballast belonging both to Russia and to other powers with which the Ottoman Empire is not in a declared war, when they will pass through the Canal of Constantinople or the Dardanelles Strait, from the Black Sea to the Mediterranean or from the Mediterranean to the Russian Black Sea harbors.
-And if (God save from that) any of the provisions of this article are violated and the notion of the Russian minister about this issue will not be completely and swiftly satisfied, then the Sublime Porte preliminary admits that the Imperial Court of Russia has the right to accept such a violation for hostility action and immediately act in relation to the Ottoman Empire by right of retaliation.
+Finally, the Sublime Porte, by granting the Imperial Russian Court the right to enjoy such complete freedom of trade and navigation on the Black Sea, solemnly declares that it will never oppose this right in any way.
+The Porte specifically promises never to detain or stop ships, whether laden or in ballast, belonging to Russia or any other state with which the Ottoman Empire is not at declared war, when these ships pass through the Constantinople Channel or the Dardanelles Strait, either from the Black Sea to the Mediterranean or from the Mediterranean to Russian Black Sea ports.
+And if (which God forbid) any of the provisions of this article are violated, and no full and prompt satisfaction is given in response to the representations of the Russian minister, the Sublime Porte acknowledges in advance that the Imperial Russian Court shall have the right to consider such a violation as a hostile act and immediately take retaliatory measures against the Ottoman Empire.

 Article VIII